Silver Lake Wilderness Area: Water

 Silver Lake is the principal attraction near the center of this area, chiefly for brook trout fishermen.
-Mud lake, Rock Lake and Loomis Pond are also popular trout fishing spots.
-Big Eddy on the West Branch of the Sacandaga River and Cathead Mountain also attract visitors to the area.
+Mud Lake, Rock Lake and Loomis Pond are also popular trout fishing spots.
+Big Eddy on the West Branch of the Sacandaga River and Cathead Mountain also attracts visitors to the area.

 Recreation

 The area is suitable for hiking and backpacking.
 The Northville-Placid Trail has its southern terminus in Benson at the southern edge of the area and runs through the center in a northerly direction, crossing the northern boundary near Piseco Lake.
-Although this trail has some use by hikers, the foot trail from the vicinity of Hamilton Lake to the top of Hamilton Mountain is a more popular trail.
+There is also a canoe trail that can be paddled.